 Another way to untangle these pieces left behind by glue bonds is to apply heat to them.
 Next, get some pieces of cloth that are of a reasonable size.
 A towel or piece taken from your old shirt works fine.

-Remember to stick with those made from the cotton cloth.
+Remember to stick with those made from cotton cloth.
 Then whip your hair straightener out.
-If you don’t have one, an iron may be a decent replacement for you.
+If you don’t have one, iron may be a decent replacement for you.

-If the others don’t work well, buy lace frontal glue remover manufactured by hair brands.
+If the others don’t work well, buy glue remover which is designed for lace frontals and manufactured by hair brands.